Relationship Therapy

 Polyamory and nonmonogamy

 Frequent topics include communication, jealousy and insecurity, setting limits and expectations, and navigating issues of disclosure.
-I am happy to work with those who are in the early stages of considering opening their relationship as well as those with established relationships.
+I am happy to work with those who are in the early stages of opening their relationship as well as those with established relationships.
 I particularly enjoy helping people move towards "kitchen table" style polyamory, bringing more openness and communication into their relationships.